| Family MattersThis interview, done for Third Way on the

 we can control our genetic behaviour far more than any other

+creature.
 How far would you go along with this statement by the research

 scientist Sue Savage-Rumbaugh?